K-PaaS/sidecar-guide-eng/install/sidecar.md

 <br>

 ### <div id='3.7.1'> ※ LoadBalancer Domain Connection During AWS-Based Sidecar Installation
-When using AWS' LoadBalancer, a domain connection using Route53 is required.
+When using AWS LoadBalancer, a domain connection using Route53 is required.
 - Check AWS LoadBalancer Name

 ```